getcarina/getcarina.com/_tutorials/004-rolling-deploy.md

 In this article, we're going to:

 * Create a load balancer
-* Launch four independently running HTTP servers on a Swarm cluster
+* Launch four, independently-running HTTP servers on a Swarm cluster
 * Add each of those servers to a load balancer

 After that, we're going to see how to upgrade each of those while rotating them out of the load balancer for zero-downtime upgrades.
 For each container/HTTP server: